Here's the great Amazon paradox that has frustrated sellers for years. Amazon products need reviews to sell, and they need to sell to get reviews.

 You can also report a review from the Amazon product details page.

 You will not need to contact the customer if you can get the review removed this way.

-Keep in mind, though, you can't simply report all of your negative reviews.
+Keep in mind, though, you can't simply report all your negative reviews.
 Unless they violate the review terms and conditions, you will need to go with another approach to get the review deleted.